 * Formal qualifications or equivalent experience in social and community services.

-* Experience in similar case management, assisting young people.
+* Experience in similar intensive case management, assisting young people or with crisis response social support services.

 * Demonstrated experience in the development of case plans structured to achieve identified goals.